-Zabriskie Point is a 0.5 mile moderately trafficked out and back trail located near Shoshone, CA that offers scenic views and is good for all skill levels.
+Zabriskie Point is a 0.5 mile moderately trafficked out and back trail located near Shoshone, California that offers scenic views and is good for all skill levels.
 The trail is primarily used for hiking, walking, and nature trips and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Short hike to amazing view of dunes, lakebed.
 Great for sunsets and sunrises.
 Surrounded by a maze of wildly eroded and vibrantly colored badlands, this spectacular view is one of the park's most famous.
 Zabriskie Point is a popular sunrise and sunset viewing location.
 The viewpoint is a short walk uphill from the parking area.
 Located east of Furnace Creek on Hwy 19.

 EASY walk up a paved path to a overlook, of the very cool Badlands Must do in DVNP!

 Went here with my mom after we hiked out of the Grand Canyon!
 Easy walk up a hill to see some amazing views!
 Very hot-it was 125 degrees when we were here!